gitwyrm/idleyou/README.md

 ```
 === My Progress Event
-? true
+? ticks == 50
 % 50
 ! print Done!
 > true
 ```

-This shows a progress bar with the label "My Progress Event" and finishes after 50 ticks, then adds "Done!" to the message list.
+This event fires when the game has run for 50 ticks, shows a progress bar with the label "My Progress Event" and finishes after 50 ticks (so at tick 100), then adds "Done!" to the message list.

+## Creating a mod

+Create a new folder for your mod in `~/Documents/IdleYou/scripts`, lets' call it `firefighter` since our example mod adds a firefighter job to the game.

+In that folder `~/Documents/IdleYou/scripts/firefighter`, create one or more .txt files that contain your mod's script.
+The files get all concatenated together, so you can split everything up in as many files as you like.

+If your mod has images, put them in `~/Documents/IdleYou/images/firefighter`.
+When you show an image with `! show image.png`, you don't need to add `firefighter` to the path, that is automatically added and inferred from the name of the folder.
+That's why both folders, the one inside images and the one inside scripts, should use the same name, `firefighter`.